n8n-io/n8n-docs/document-templates/trigger-nodes.md

 Use the _Name_ Trigger node to respond to events in _Name_ and integrate _Name_ with other applications. n8n has built-in support for a wide range of _Name_ events, including . . .
 -->

-On this page, you'll find a list of events the _Name_ Trigger node can respond to, and links to more resources.
+On this page, you'll find a list of events the _Name_ Trigger node can respond to and links to more resources.

 ///  note  | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/_Name_/).